How Do I Apply?

 For applicants of teacher training degree programmes, this only applies when their studies abroad are not yet completed.

-Applicants who have already completed a teacher training course in another country must contact the State Ministry of Education, Science and the Arts (Bayerisches Staatsministerium für Bildung und Kultus, Wissenschaft und Kunst).
+Applicants who have already completed a teacher training course in another country must contact the State Ministry of Education and Cultural Affairs (Bayerisches Staatsministerium für Unterricht und Kultus).

-Yes, there are Master’s degree programmes taught through English at the University of Bamberg.
-See here.
-There are no Bachelor’s degree programmes taught through English presently.
+Yes, there are Master’s degree programmes taught in English at the University of Bamberg; see here.
+There are no Bachelor’s degree programmes taught in English presently.

-Several degree programmes contain some courses which are taught through English.
-However, since these degree programmes are taught primarily through German, applicants must pass the Deutsche Sprachprüfung für den Hochschulzugang (DSH) or an equivalent German language examination.
+Several degree programmes contain some courses which are taught in English.
+However, since these degree programmes are taught primarily in German, applicants must pass the Deutsche Sprachprüfung für den Hochschulzugang (DSH) or an equivalent German language examination.

 The International Office allocates accommodation in students‘ halls of residence to exchange students and to recipients of DAAD and BAYHOST scholarships only (for a maximum period of two semesters).

 Unfortunately, the International Office cannot provide accommodation for all other international students.
-Helpful information on how to find accommodation is available in our information leaflet which you receive together with your letter of admission.
+Helpful information on how to find accommodation is available on our website.

 If (1) your application has not been accepted, or (2) you do not begin your studies, or (3) you have completed your studies, your application documents will be kept on file for one year and shredded thereafter.